ARPM01/expense-splitter/README.md

 # expense-splitter
-Splitwise clone as a web application implemented using Django
+Splitwise clone as a web application implemented using Flask